 The interface is the heart of any application and if the product interface is not good enough, then it shows an adverse effect on its viability.
 It is a known fact that applications are getting more complex due to the varying end-user needs and in order to meet them, the API’s have become vital tools for businesses across every industry segment.
 Hence, it necessitates the need for an effective API testing at first hand.

 Moreover, there is a significant chance that the API’s can be hacked.
 It is also unfortunate that whenever resources are exposed to the internet, it is likely to be attacked in some way or the other.
 Hence integration testing and API security testing is critical for all businesses today.

 This testing not only ensures security standards but also confirms that the overall system will perform well even under varying loads or network conditions.

-Joe Colantonio, an eminent testing domain blogger in his blog on “Why API Testing is Important,” justifies the importance of API testing, saying that API testing is important with the agile practices on the go and with the internet of things (IoT) all around.
+Joe Colantonio, an eminent testing domain blogger in his blog on “Why API Testing is Important,” justifies the importance of API testing, saying that API test process is important with the agile practices on the go and with the internet of things (IoT) all around.

 He further adds that agile has increased the frequency with which applications are released which in turn has created an increased demand for new ways to quickly test them.
 GUI tests are typically too slow to get the test coverage and since API tests do not rely on a User interface(UI) to be ready, thus they can be created early in the software development process.